jeremieclerc/clr-xirr/README.md

 ## Quick install

-Execute the file: `XirrClr.sql`
+Execute the file: `AssemblyXirr.sql`
-This will create the assembly and the function `Xirr` associated.
+This will create the assembly and the function `XIRR` associated.

 ## Full installation